Press "Enter" to skip to content

 Rachel Bleiman, M.A.

-I am a 4th year PhD student in the Criminal Justice Program at Temple University working as a graduate research assistant under Dr. Aunshul Rege on her NSF SaTC EDU project, and I am a member of the CARE Lab research team.
-I founded and currently serve as the president of the Temple chapter of Women in Cybersecurity (WiCyS).
-My research interests are within the privacy and security sector of cybersecurity.
-I have a particular interest in cybercrime, mis/disinformation, deepfakes, ransomware, social engineering, and online privacy.
-I have proficiency in statistical analysis using SPSS and Stata, and I have experience programming in Python, Java, R, and SQL.
+I am a PhD candidate in the Criminal Justice Program at Temple University, working as a graduate research assistant under Dr. Aunshul Rege on her NSF SaTC EDU project, and I am a member of the CARE Lab research team.
+I founded and served as the Temple chapter of Women in Cybersecurity (WiCyS) president.
+My research interests focus on the human factors in cybersecurity, with my dissertation research focusing on human perceptions of political deepfakes and their authenticity-discernment decision-making processes.
+I have further interests in cybercrime, mis/disinformation, ransomware, social engineering, and online privacy.
+I have experience designing, organizing, and leading social engineering competitions and awareness & training workshops.
+I am proficient in statistical analysis using SPSS, ArcGIS, and Stata, and I have experience programming in Python, Java, R, and SQL.